 A few weeks ago I took on a marketing role with EMS Cognito and decided the best way to understand what we do is to spend time with our consultants working with customers.
 The opportunity of a trip to Bulgaria comes up and I take it.
-I have no experience of manufacturing and until recently I thought lean was something people go on a diet to achieve!
+I have no experience of Lean manufacturing consultancy and until recently I thought lean was something people go on a diet to achieve!
 Actually I can now see that lean manufacturing isn’t that different to losing weight.
 Both methods of getting and maintaining lean are a lifestyle not just something to be followed for a few months and then reverting to the old ways.
 Finding out about Lean Manufacturing is interesting!

-EMS Cognito have been working with Montupet on their lean journey.
-Montupet, a French-owned industrial group specialising in the design and production of complex cast aluminium parts for the automotive industry, wanted a Kaizen Workshop for one of their Production lines and and EMS Cognito consultant Matt Gilson went to help them.
+EMS Cognito has been working with Montupet on their lean journey.
+Montupet, a French-owned industrial group specialising in the design and production of complex cast aluminium parts for the automotive industry, wanted a Kaizen Workshop for one of their Production lines and EMS Cognito consultant Matt Gilson went to help them.

 What is Kaizen?

 I discovered Kaizen is a Japanese term meaning “change for the better”.
 Kaizen events are short duration improvement projects with a specific aim for improvement; typically they are week-long events led by a facilitator.